 - Combination of looks and great technology

-- Yields a consistent high balls speed across the face while keeping some slight spins.
+- Yields a consistent high ball speed across the face while keeping some slight spins.

 - The Srixon Z785 is designed for low and high handicaps with a very competitive price point.

-Not surprised to found a Ping iron on the top 5 list.
+Not surprised to find a Ping iron on the top 5 list.
 The Ping G Series irons are synonymously parallel with the original G2s.
 The G410 differs from its successor, G400.
-Ping cut on the footprint and upgraded turf interactions and also increased the forgiveness level.
+Ping cut on the footprint and upgraded turf interactions, and also increased the forgiveness level.